jl95terceira/project-pymso/README.md

 # Getting around

 ```
-project_package -> the project module, which contains the package / the module proper and the test module.
+project_package -> the project module, which contains the the module proper and the test module
 │
-├───package -> the package / module proper under development.
+├─package -> the module proper under development
 │
-└───tests -> the test module.
+└─tests   -> the test module
 ```

 In <code>package</code>: